ssafari/ai_engineering_projects/README.md

 ### Cost function in linear regression:

 - ***Mean Square Error (MSE)***
-- Mean Absolute Error (MAE)
+- ***Mean Absolute Error (MAE)*** - useful when dealing with outliers or when we want a simpler interpretation of error.
-- Root Mean Squared Error (RMSE)
+- ***Root Mean Squared Error (RMSE)*** - measure of error that maintains sensitivity to larger mistakes making it suitable for many regression tasks.
-- R-squared (Coefficient of Determination) - It is a widely used metric for evaluating the explanatory power of a linear regression model.
+- ***R-squared (Coefficient of Determination)*** - It is a widely used metric for evaluating the explanatory power of a linear regression model.
 It is useful for linear regression models where the relationship between the variables is non-linear.

 ### Capston Project: Used Car Price Prediction Model
 Creating an ML Model for used car market to predict the used car prices.